Mexico City: Growth of colonial Mexico City

 The city had been the capital of the Aztec Empire and in the colonial era, Mexico City became the capital of New Spain.
 The viceroy of Mexico or vice-king lived in the viceregal palace on the main square or Zócalo.
 The Mexico City Metropolitan Cathedral, the seat of the Archbishopric of New Spain, was constructed on another side of the Zócalo, as was the archbishop's palace, and across from it the building housing the city council or ayuntamiento of the city.
 A late seventeenth-century painting of the Zócalo by Cristóbal de Villalpando depicts the main square, which had been the old Aztec ceremonial center.
 The existing central plaza of the Aztecs was effectively and permanently transformed to the ceremonial center and seat of power during the colonial period, and remains to this day in modern Mexico, the central plaza of the nation.
 The rebuilding of the city after the siege of Tenochtitlan was accomplished by the abundant indigenous labor in the surrounding area.
 Franciscan friar Toribio de Benavente Motolinia, one of the Twelve Apostles of Mexico who arrived in New Spain in 1524, described the rebuilding of the city as one of the afflictions or plagues of the early period:

 The seventh plague was the construction of the great City of Mexico, which, during the early years used more people than in the construction of Jerusalem.
 The crowds of laborers were so numerous that one could hardly move in the streets and causeways, although they are very wide.
 Many died from being crushed by beams, or falling from high places, or in tearing down old buildings for new ones.

 Preconquest Tenochtitlan was built in the center of the inland lake system, with the city reachable by canoe and by wide causeways to the mainland.
 The causeways were rebuilt under Spanish rule with indigenous labor.
 Colonial Spanish cities were constructed on a grid pattern, if no geographical obstacle prevented it.
 In Mexico City, the Zócalo (main square) was the central place from which the grid was then built outward.
 The Spanish lived in the area closest to the main square in what was known as the traza, in orderly, well laid-out streets.
 Indigenous residences were outside that exclusive zone and houses were haphazardly located.
-Spaniards sought to keep indigenous people separate but since the Zócalo was a center of commerce for Amerindians, they were a constant presence in the central area, so strict segregation was never enforced.
+The Zócalo was a center of commerce for indigenous people, making Spanish efforts to keep the area segregated difficult to enforce.
 At intervals Zócalo was where major celebrations took place as well as executions.
 It was also the site of two major riots in the seventeenth century, one in 1624, the other in 1692.